prajolshrestha/programming-and-maths-Problems/README.md

 # Some Programming exercises to practice!

 ## Programming
-- Matlab from scratch [For Image processing]
+- Matlab from scratch [For signal (image & audio) processing]
 - Python from scratch [periodic revision]
 - C programming [working...]
-- C++ from scratch [complete and working on project...]
+- C++ from scratch [basics completed and working on projects...]
 - Assembly from scratch
-    - 32bit assembly [basics completed]
+    - x86-32bit assembly [basics completed]
-    - 64bit assembly
+    - x86-64bit assembly
 - Rust from scratch [basics started]

 ## Accelerated Computing